-The mixture of 30% Fe enriched Fe2O3, MgO, and Al2O3 powder were used and heated in the furnace to form the spinel with 10%FeAl2O4-90% MgAl2O4, 5%MgFe2O4-95%MgAl2O4, 10%MgFe2O4-90%MgAl2O4, and 20%MgFe2O4-80%MgAl2O4 composition as the starting materials in dry Fe-bearing system.
-The mixture of MgO, Al2O3, and Al(OH)3 powder were also used as the starting material in the MgAl2O4-5 wt% H2O and MgAl2O4-10 wt% H2O system.
-To synthesize CF phase, high-pressure and high-temperature experiments has been performed at ~25 GPa and 1400-1900 °C for 1-6 h using the 1000-ton and 5000-ton Kawaitype multi-anvil apparatus (USSA-1000 and -5000) at the Institute for Planetary Materials, Okayama University at Misasa.
-The starting mixtures have been packed in Au-foil capsules for the material in 10%FeAl2O4-90% MgAl2O4 system and in Pt-foil capsules for materials in other system.
+The mixture of 30% Fe enriched Fe2O3, MgO, and Al2O3 powder were used and heated in the furnace to form the spinel with 10%FeAl2O4-90% MgAl2O4, 30%FeAl2O4-70% MgAl2O4, 5%MgFe2O4-95%MgAl2O4, 10%MgFe2O4-90%MgAl2O4, and 20%MgFe2O4-80%MgAl2O4 composition as the starting materials in dry Fe-bearing system.
+The mixture of MgO, $Al_2O_3$ , and $Al(OH)3$ powder were also used as the starting material in the MgAl2O4-5 wt% H2O and MgAl2O4-10 wt% H2O system.
+To synthesize CF phase, high-pressure and high-temperature experiments has been performed at ~25 GPa and 1400-1900 °C for 1-6 h using the 1000-ton and 5000-ton Kawai-type multi-anvil apparatus (USSA-1000 and -5000) at the Institute for Planetary Materials, Okayama University at Misasa.
+The starting mixtures have been packed in Au- or Re-foil capsules for the material in 10%FeAl2O4-90% MgAl2O4 and 30%FeAl2O4-70% MgAl2O4 system and in Pt-foil capsules for materials in other system.
 Cr-doped MgO octahedral pressure media with 8-mm edges have been used for experiments in combination with tungsten carbide anvils with 3-mm truncations.
-The samples were first compressed to a desired press load, and then heated to 1700-1900 °C at 100 °C/min.
+The samples were first compressed to a desired press load, and then heated to 1400-1900 °C at 50 °C/min.
 After keeping the target temperature for the desired time, the samples were quenched by cutting the electrical power supply and decompressed to room pressure for 12 h.
 The recovered samples have been characterized by microfocus powder XRD for phase identification and scanning electron microscope (SEM) for chemical analysis.
 One additional analysis using Fourier Transform Infrared Spectroscopy (FTIR) were used to determine the water content of single-crystal CF phase synthesized in MgAl2O4-5 wt% H2O system.